nemethconsulting/uw-rhs/docs/test-system.md

 # Test your development system

-1. Create and checkout a test branch of your fork of the rec-hockey-service repo.
-Your `GitHub repo workspace` is the directory that contains your fork of the `uw-rhs` repo.
+1. Create and checkout a branch of your clone of the rec-hockey-service repo.
+Your `GitHub repo workspace` is the directory that contains your clone of the `uw-rhs` repo.

     ```shell
     cd <your GitHub repo workspace>
     ls
     # (see the uw-rhs directory in the list)
     cd uw-rhs
-    git checkout -b -test
+    git checkout -b -<the branch you want to test>
     cd api
-    json-server -w rec-hockey-service.json
+    sh start-server.sh
     ```

     If your development system is installed correctly, you should see